The Anglican Historical Society

 This is a continuously updated bibliography of published or publicly available items, including books, pamphlets, journal articles and websites on the history of the Diocese, Diocesan agencies, clergy and prominent lay people, and parishes and ministry units and their churches.
 A copy is available here in PDF format.

 The Society maintains Churches, Clergy and Parishes Databases covering churches, clergy and parishes in the diocese from 1838 onwards, and a Chronology of key events in the history of the Diocese.
-Contact is Alan Wilson, (02) 6282 3213; email: firstname.lastname@example.org.
+Contact The Secretary on email@example.com.

 Digital Photo Archive

 Since 2014 the Society has created and maintained a growing collection of over 4,000 photos and other images in electronic form.
 If you or your parish have photos of church buildings, clergy, or people or events of potential historic interest to the Diocese, please consider letting the Society have copies of them.
 Any conditions attached to their use will be honoured.
 Printed photos will be scanned and returned safely to the donor.
 Digital copies of the scanned photos can also be provided.
-Please contact Alan Wilson, (02) 6282 3213; email: email@example.com if you can assist.
+Please contact the Secretary on firstname.lastname@example.org.

 The Society has recently commenced a project to record interviews with some of the key figures in the history of the Diocese.